N-D-0-2/OCT-HCQ-rethinopathy-project/README.md

 - **Single Model Approach**: 54% specificity.
 - **Ensemble Model Approach**: 58% specificity.

-For additional results, ROC curves, and training plots, please refer to the `documentation.md` file or the report linked above.
+For additional results, ROC curves, and training plots, please refer to the detailed report.

 ## Usage

 The notebook is intended to run on Google Colab.
 To save or access files such as the model config or the dataset, it is necessary to mount a Google Drive.
+**Access the project with this link :** https://drive.google.com/drive/folders/1GFUV0wFicjKe_1vFqpnPL56a3qRcTgud?usp=sharing